gaggle/gaggle/source/_posts/2016-the-trouble-with-python-packaging.md

 Before I go on though,
 I want to state how grateful I am that `virtualenv` and `pip` exists at all.
-They represent countless hours of development and are good pragmatic solutions written by people much, much smarter than I.
+They represent countless hours of development and are good pragmatic solutions written by people much, much smarter than me.

 During the writing of this blog its dawned on me that I'm probably missing some insights that explain why our tools work the way they do.
 If you can help fill in these blanks I’m all ears.

 # The problem
 So what is it I’m complaining about?
 There are 3 distinctly troubled areas to go through: